DockerSecurity-io/commandos/README.md

 Docker Debug is a tool to debug Docker images and containers.
 It allows you to run a container with a debug shell, and inspect the image and the container.

-Docker Debug is a paid feature available on Docker Desktop.
+Docker Debug is a paid feature available on Docker Desktop, so feel free to skip this step if you don't have a Pro, Team, or Business subscription.

 ### Usage